LeadBuckets/Public-Roadmap/README.md

 # **LeadBuckets Public Roadmap**

-This issue-only repository is our public roadmap for LeadBuckets.co.
+This repository is our public roadmap for LeadBuckets.

-Add a new issue for feature requests, new integrations, bug reports, and general feedback.
+Add a new issue for feature requests, new integrations, bug reports, questions, and general feedback.

-Feel free to explore existing issues, leave comments, upvote issues, and add new issues.
-Issues have 5 levels of priority: `freezer` < `queued` < `prioritized` < `urgent` < `critical`.
-Issues can be a `bug`, `feature`, `integration`, or `enhancement`.

 ## **Report a Bug**

+*Feel free to email support@leadbuckets.co*

 1. Search existing issues if your bug isn't already reported.
 Leave a comment and upvote with a thumbs up if it is.

 2. Open a new issue.
 Make sure to:
-   * Write a clear title (e.g., "LinkedIn lead extraction not capturing job titles correctly")
+   * Write a clear title (e.g., "Some businesses are not within my search area")
    * Write a description as detailed as possible of what's wrong
-   * Add screenshot(s) with the problematic area marked with red rectangles
+   * Add screenshot(s) if possible
    * Include your browser and operating system information
-   * Add steps to reproduce the issue
+   * Try to add steps to reproduce the issue
-   * Specify which lead source/integration was being used
    * Include any error messages you received

 3. Post the issue